 Best Fishing Line For Bass Baitcaster Reels

-1. Power Pro Spectra Fiber Braided Fishing Line (Top Braided Line)
+1. Power Pro Spectra Fiber Braided Fishing Line (Top Pick)

 The first time I ever used braided fishing line was to haul up a 45 pound halibut from about 200 feet of water near Petersburg, Alaska.
 I was with a guide, and was using his fishing equipment.
 And the braided fishing line that happened to be on the reel that day was Power Pro Spectra Fiber braided fishing line.